 Emerging adult college drinkers are recruited as described above.
 After completing the screener to verify eligibility, participants schedule their baseline session.
 After completing baseline, they are invited to complete two follow-up surveys 1 and 3 months after their baseline session.
-Participants receive a \$20 gift card (from Amazon or Target; announcements recruitment only) for baseline participation, OR their choice of a \$20 payment or credit in their course (through SONA) for baseline participation (SONA recruitment only).
+Participants receive a \$20 gift card for their participation (from Amazon or Target) for baseline participation.
 Additionally, participants receive \$10 for each completed follow-up survey (for the 1-, 3-month assessments).
-As an additional incentive, participants who complete all assessments are given a \$10 bonus (yielding \$50 total for the study if monetary compensation was chosen for the baseline protocol, and both follow-up surveys were completed).
+As an additional incentive, participants who complete all assessments are given a \$10 bonus (yielding \$50 total for the study).

 Baseline: Upon arrival at the research lab, participants are provided with the informed consent document, and have the opportunity to ask questions.
 After consenting to participate, they are directed to one of the computers in the lab.
 Because data are collected in a computer lab setting, each computer has a privacy partition (behind and beside the monitor).
 This is to minimize the possibility of participants viewing each other's screens.
 Additionally, participants are provided with headphones to minimize disruption from the other computers.
 All participants complete a computerized survey at the beginning of their first appointment that assesses alcohol use, alcohol-related problems, protective behavioral strategies for drinking and their perceived effectiveness, motives and expectancies for alcohol use, anonymized social network characteristics, context of their most recent drinking occasion, marijuana and tobacco use, and demographics measures.
-Upon beginning the survey, participants are randomly assigned within the survey system to one of the three study conditions: neutral email (no feedback), PNF-only booster email, or PNF+PBS feedback booster email.
+Upon beginning the survey, participants are randomly assigned within the survey system to one of the three study conditions: neutral email (no feedback), auto-generated booster email (feedback, no warmth), warm booster email (feedback written by a person using warm, personable language).
 After completing the initial assessment, participants are then directed to navigate through the eCHECKUP TO GO for Alcohol program (San Diego State University Research Foundation, 2018) until it is completed (approximately 20-30 minutes).